Cyclone Percy: Preparations

-Effects
+Impact

 Severe Tropical Cyclone Percy impacted Tokelau, Samoa, American Samoa as well as the Northern and Southern Cook Islands, where it caused widespread damage.

 Like the earlier cyclones Meena, Nancy, and Olaf, Percy left widespread damage across Swains Island, Tokelau, and the northern Cook Islands.
 However, because of well-executed warnings, there were no deaths and there were only a few injuries.
 Percy was the worst cyclone to strike Tokelau since a similar cyclone hit the area in 1966.

 Tokelau

 Percy impacted Tokelau between February 25–27, where it caused widespread damage within the three atolls of Nukunonu, Fakaofo and Atafu.
 Ahead of the system impacting the New Zealand dependency, a gale warning was issued for the whole of Tokelau by the FMS, before this was upgraded to a storm warning later that day for the atolls of Nukunono and Fakaofo.
 However, these warnings were not received on the islands and the first notification of the impending cyclone came in a telephone call from New Zealand.

-A hurricane warning was also issued for the disputed territory of Swains Island during that day by the United States Weather Service Office in Pago Pago, American Samoa.